 Ann M Haberman PhD

-Assistant Professor of Laboratory Medicine; Director, In Vivo Imaging Facility
+Assistant Professor of Laboratory Medicine and of Immunobiology; Director, In Vivo Imaging Facility

 I am interested in understanding the factors that influence the proliferation, migration and differentiation of germinal center B lymphocytes.
 A particular interest of mine is the migratory behavior of activated B cells within the context of tissue architecture.
 I use a combination of histology, flow cytometry and intravital multiphoton microscopy to study the factors that regulate B cell subset activation and their movements in vivo.
 A related area of interest includes the cellular interactions influencing the delayed onset of germinal center formation.
 I am also interested in the events that influence the further differentiation of germinal center B cells toward a phenotype of long-term plasma cells and memory cells that are critical for long-term resistance to pathogens.